Handling model risk with XVAs: Introduction

+Exploiting the linearity of the fair valuation operator, the HVA/KVA computation can be split at different aggregation levels.
+This leads to three layers of valuation adjustments: the first layer, denoted $\HVAm $, is computed at the level of individual deals (i.e.\ no aggregation).
+The second layer, denoted $\HVAf $, is computed at the level of hedging sets (i.e.\ sets of deals that are hedged together), leading to $\HVA=\HVAm +\HVAf $.
+The third layer, the KVA, can only be computed at the level of the bank's portfolio as a whole.
+More specifically, we introduce in this work:

+\begin{enumerate} \item \textbf{The first layer HVA (price adjustment, Section \ref{s:HVA1})}: This layer compensates the loss process associated with a deal, ensuring it becomes a martingale under the global valuation model.
+This adjustment accounts for the model risk inherent in transitioning from local models to fair valuation.
+It corresponds to a model risk reserve as per current market practice, reserving the local model pricing gaps related to the asset and its static hedging component (see Proposition \ref{p:hvadprop} and Remark \ref{rem:current}).

+\item \textbf{The second layer HVA (cost of market frictions, Section \ref{s:HVA2})}: This layer addresses nonlinear market frictions induced by the dynamic hedging strategies associated with individual deals.
+Deals are hedged collectively to exploit netting benefits, reducing market frictions such as transaction costs, though these costs may still be significant.
+The valuation of these costs constitutes our second HVA layer, generalizing the original HVA defined by \cite{Burnett21} \& \cite{Burnett21b}, also accounting for model risk.
+With these two HVA layers, the bank's loss process \(\LOSS\) is a martingale.

-Section \ref{s:dmr} introduces Darwinian model risk at the level of individual deals.
-Section \ref{sse:hva mtm} casts the ensuing hedging valuation adjustment (HVA).
-Overhauling \cite{Burnett21} in a setup also accounting for model risk, Section \ref{se:generic-frictions} deals with the HVA for dynamic hedging frictions at the hedging set level.
-Section \ref{ss:riskad} addresses the related contributions to the KVA of the bank.
-So far this was all restricted to market risk.
-Section \ref{s:concl} retrieves the CVA and FVA components of the HVA, thus incorporating the HVA into the global valuation framework of \citet{CrepeyHoskinsonSaadeddine2019} \& \citet*{Crepey21}, and concludes.
+\item \textbf{The third layer HVA (KVA risk adjustment, Section \ref{s:HVA3})}: Despite the price adjustments from the first two HVA layers, hedging ratios remain computed within the local models, leading to material losses.
+The third HVA layer is defined as the KVA associated with \(\LOSS\).
+This layer accounts for the cost of holding capital against exceptional losses induced by the incorrect hedges. \end{enumerate} So far this is all restricted to market risk.
+The last section of the paper introduces additional first layer HVA components related to credit and funding risks, thus incorporating the HVA into the global valuation framework of \citet{CrepeyHoskinsonSaadeddine2019} and \citet*{Crepey21}, and concludes.

-All processes are adapted to the filtration $\F=(\F_t)$ of a reference stochastic basis.
-The risk-free asset is chosen as num\'eraire.
-We denote by $\Tb$, a bound on the final maturity of the bank portfolio\footnote{assessed on a run-off basis as relevant for XVA computations \cite[Section 4.2]{CrepeyHoskinsonSaadeddine2019}.}; $\boldsymbol\delta_{\vartheta} $, a Dirac measure at a stopping time $\vartheta $; $X^{\vartheta}$, a process $X$ stopped at time $\vartheta $; $X_{(0)} =X-X_{0} $, for any process $X$; $\cN$, the standard normal cumulative distribution function.
-When no ambiguity arises we denote the time process by $t$, as in $ N-\lambda t$ to denote a compensated Poisson process of intensity $\lambda$.

-\paragraph{Fair Valuation} In the incomplete market setup intrinsic to the XVA issue \citep[Section 3.5]{CrepeyHoskinsonSaadeddine2019}, our reference probability measure $\R$ is the hybrid of pricing and physical probability measures advocated in \citet[Remark 2.3]{CrepeyHoskinsonSaadeddine2019}, with related time-$t$ expectation, value-at-risk\footnote{lower quantile at some given confidence level $\alpha\in(\frac12,1)$}, and expected shortfall \footnote{of a loss $\ell$: expectation of $\ell$ given $\ell$ exceeds the corresponding value-at-risk of $\ell$, cf.\ \eqref{e:vares}.} denoted by $\mathbb{E}_t $, $\VaR_t$ and $\mathbb{ES}_t $ (and for $t=0$, we drop all indices $t$):